fjblau/kesslergame/.zenflow/tasks/task-9-add-mission-system-2b9c/spec.md

    - No disruption to existing game mechanics
    - State updates in sync with game loop
    - No performance degradation
+   - Mission progress updates trigger after each turn

 ---

+## Implementation Notes

+### Important Considerations

+1. **DRV Tracking**: The `GameState` only tracks active DRVs in `debrisRemovalVehicles` array.
+To track total DRVs launched (including decommissioned), maintain `totalDRVsLaunched` in `MissionsState.trackingData`.
+Increment this when `launchDRV` is dispatched.

+2. **Game Loop Integration**: The mission progress update must happen AFTER all game state updates (satellites aging, DRV operations, collisions) to ensure accurate progress calculation.

+3. **Redux Serialization**: Avoid `Set`, `Map`, `Date` objects in state.
+Use arrays and numbers instead.
+Convert to specialized types in selectors if needed.

+4. **autoPauseOnMission**: Check if `updateMissionProgress` can return payload with completion flag, or use middleware to detect mission completion events.

+5. **Turn Limit Edge Case**: A mission that completes ON the exact turn limit (e.g., turn 20/20) should be marked as completed, NOT failed.
+Only fail if `currentTurn > turnLimit`.

+---

 ## Next Steps (Implementation Phase)

-1. Create mission definitions (`missions.ts`)
+1. Create mission definitions (`missions.ts`) with all 13 missions
+2. Add mission types to `types.ts`
-2. Implement Redux slice (`missionsSlice.ts`)
+3. Implement Redux slice (`missionsSlice.ts`) with all reducers and selectors
-3. Build UI components (`MissionPanel.tsx`, `MissionCard.tsx`)
+4. Build UI components (`MissionPanel.tsx`, `MissionCard.tsx`)
-4. Integrate with store and game loop
+5. Integrate with store (`index.ts`)
+6. Add mission initialization to `GameSetupScreen.tsx`
+7. Add mission updates to `useGameSpeed.ts` and `ControlPanel.tsx`
-5. Add Missions tab to App.tsx
+8. Add Missions tab to `App.tsx`
-6. Test and verify all missions
+9. Run type checking and linting
+10. Test all mission types and edge cases
-7. Write implementation report
+11. Write implementation report